The Theory of Economic Complexity

 \\

 which after some algebra results in the inequality:\\

 \\

-That brings us again to a specialization condition based on two clusters where economies with an above average probability of being endowed with the capability ($r_c>\langle r \rangle$) are specialized in products with a higher probability of requiring the capability, and where those with a below average probability of being endowed with the capability (($r_c<\langle r \rangle$))specialize in less demanding products.
-Yet, the threshold for activities is now:\\ \\ which using the standard covariance identity\\
+This brings us again to a specialization condition based on two clusters where economies with an above average probability of having the capability ($r_c>\langle r \rangle$) are specialized in products with a higher probability of requiring the capability, and where those with a below average probability of having the capability ($r_c<\langle r \rangle$) specialize in less demanding products.
+Yet, the threshold for activities is now:\\ \\ which, using the standard covariance identity\\

-yields:\\ \\ this means that we recover the naked single-capability model when prices are uncorrelated with the probability that an activity requires a capability (when $\text{cov}(q,\pi)=0$).
+yields:\\ \\ This means that we recover the naked single-capability model when prices are uncorrelated with the probability that an activity requires a capability (when $\text{cov}(q,\pi)=0$).
 This equation also tells us that the specialization of high complexity economies in demanding activities is more pronounced when there is a positive correlation between the price of an activity and the probability it requires the capability in the model (which is a reasonable assumption).
 That is, in a world where prices are higher for more demanding activities, high complexity economies will specialize in a more narrow set of complex activities.